Fast Ethernet (FE) & Gig-E circuits

 Q. - How can existing infrastructure be deployed to meet the needs for evolving bandwidth requirements?

 A. Copper infrastructure is already in place that can meet specifications necessary to provide reliable, high-bandwidth services.
 Many potential customers — most are corporate clientele, with some residential users—are already employing copper connections to service their data and voice requirements.
-The many advantages, especially cost-efficacy, of relying on copper infrastructure to provide high-bandwidth and next-generation solutions was largely overlooked until the present time.
-With the advent of Carrier Ethernet as the option of choice for many applications, and with rising cost concerns in the face of a downturn, Ethernet over Copper (EoC) can no longer be ignored.
+The many advantages, especially cost-efficacy, of relying on copper infrastructure to provide high-bandwidth and next-generation solutions was initially overlooked.
+With the advent of Carrier Ethernet as the option of choice for many applications, and with there still being many locations not yet connected via fiber or cable, Ethernet over Copper (EoC) can not be ignored.
 In fact, in light of the outlook for carrier spending not to grow in the near future, there is a high likelihood of service providers turning to field-tested, cost-effective solutions to tap the potential of existing infrastructure already in place as the most cost conscious option.

 Currently in the USA, T1s using copper are deployed extensively for such requirements, and feed a majority of remote domestic DSLAMS and wireless base stations.
 Here, the return on investment for converting from T1 lines to Ethernet over Copper is clearly advantageous.
 Further, a closer look at the cost justification numbers for Ethernet over fiber reveal that in the USA and Europe, ROI is hurt by the expense of location-specific requirements which include digging of trenches for the fiber, whereas copper, already deployed – just needs implementation of an EoC platform.
 Clearly, by deploying the existing copper, ROI can be improved – to down to less than four months, compared with five years.
 Numbers like these are hard to ignore and make a strong case for justifying the choice of an EoC solution over fiber.